subnetter/subnet-docs/docs/intro/tech.md

 :::

 ### The Double Ratchet Algorithm
-We employ a modifed version of the Double Ratchet algorithm to create secure communications channel between any to entities on the SNP network.
+We employ a modifed version of the Double Ratchet algorithm to create secure communications channel between any to entities on the SUB network.
 Two entities use a 2XDH generated shared secret to create three chains of encryption keys which are used to secure messages between them: a root chain, a send chain and a receive chain.
 In addition, message headers are encrypted using header encryption.
 [todo: For more information... link to double-ratchet spec here...]